 - Add in the flour and vanilla.
 Mix until combined.

-- Bake at 375 degrees for 30 minutes or until the center bounces back when you touch it.
+Pour the batter into the prepared pan.
+Bake at 375 degrees for 30 minutes or until the center bounces back when you touch it.

 - While the cake is baking, make the topping.
 In a bowl, combine the butter, milk, brown sugar and nuts.
 Mix well.